 5. Cost savings

 All of these IWMS benefits include direct and indirect cost savings and revenue increasing benefits.
-Gartner published an analysis on IWMS savings stating a 10-15% cost reduction in space by effective and efficient management, 5-8% costs savings by process improvements and better contracting, and 5-8% savings in lease costs by professional lease administration.
+Gartner published an analysis on IWMS savings, which states that organizations can find a 10-15% cost reduction in space by effective and efficient management, 5-8% costs savings by process improvements and better contracting, and 5-8% savings in lease costs by professional lease administration.
+Other research indicates a result of “10-20% savings in real estate and facilities operations due to transparency and control over data and information.”
+(Gartner, Market Guide 2016)

 Before selecting and implementing an Integrated Workplace Management Systems, we recommend making a business case including internal and external costs and monetary and non-monetary benefits from a three year perspective.
 In many cases the IWMS software costs are a minor part of the total investment.
-Data collection, change management, internal costs, IT infrastructure and project management should be taken into account.
+Data collection, change management, internal costs, IT infrastructure and project management should be considered.

 Also, specific customizations or integrations can impact the Total Costs of Ownership (TCO) heavily, depending strongly on the vendor and solution of choice.
 The IWMS deployment and support model is also a part of the business case: is the IWMS installed within your organization or hosted by the vendor?
 Is application management done internally or outsourced to the vendor?
 These choices will impact both costs and benefits.